Italian Social Republic: Establishment by Nazi Germany

 The RSI had no constitution or organized economy, and its financing was dependent entirely on funding from Berlin.
 German forces themselves had little respect for Mussolini's failed fascism, and considered the regime merely as a tool for maintaining order, such as repressing the Italian partisans.
 This work was also carried out by the infamous Pietro Koch and the Banda Koch on Germany's behalf.

-The RSI received diplomatic recognition from only Germany, Imperial Japan and their puppet states.
-Even the otherwise sympathetic Spain refused to establish formal diplomatic relations with the RSI.

 The RSI took revenge against the 19 members who had voted against Mussolini on the Grand Council with the Verona trial (processo di Verona) which handed down a death sentence to all of the accused but one.
 Only six of the 19 were in RSI custody (Giovanni Marinelli, Carlo Pareschi, Luciano Gottardi, Tullio Cianetti, Emilio De Bono and Mussolini's own son-in-law Galeazzo Ciano).
 With the exception of Tullio Cianetti, who received a life sentence, they were all executed on 11 January 1944 in the fort of San Procolo in Verona.